A new class of higher-ordered/extended Boussinesq system for efficient numerical simulations by splitting operators: Introduction

-In this paper, we investigate the one-dimensional flow of the free surface of a homogeneous, immiscible fluid moving above a flat topography $z=-h_0$.
-The horizontal and vertical variables are denoted respectively by $x \in \RR$ and $z \in \RR$ and $t \geq 0$ stands for the time variable.
-The free surface is parametrized by the graph of the function $\zeta(t,x)$ denoting the variation with respect to its rest state $z=0$ (see Figure~\ref{flattopdom}).
-The fluid occupies the strictly connected ($\zeta(t,x) + h_0 >0$) domain $\Omega_t$ at time $t\geq 0$ denoted by:
+In this paper, we numerically study higher-ordered/extended Boussinesq type models.
+These equations describe the one-dimensional flow of the free surface of a homogeneous, immiscible fluid moving above a flat topography.
+They are obtained from the free surface water-waves (Euler) equations~\cite{Lannes} (see Eq.
+(1.3) therein) for an irrotational and incompressible fluid.

-The fluid is considered to be perfect, that is with no viscosity and only affected by the force of gravity.
-We also assume the fluid to be incompressible and the flow to be irrotational so that the velocity field is divergence and curl free.
-We denote by $(\rho,V)$ the constant density and velocity field of the fluid.
-The first boundary condition at the free surface expresses a balance of forces.
-Kinematic boundary conditions are considered assuming that both the surface and bottom are impenetrable, that is no particle of fluid can cross.
-The set of equations describing the flow is now complete and is commonly known as the \emph{full Euler} equations:

-where $n_{\zeta}=\dfrac{1}{\sqrt{1+|\partial_x \zeta|^2}} (-\partial_x \zeta, 1)^T$ denotes the upward normal vector to the free surface.
-The theoretical study of the above system of equations is extremely difficult due to its large number of unknowns and its time-dependent moving domain $\Omega_t$.
-In fact, we have a free boundary problem, in other words the domain is itself one of the unknowns.

-Using the assumption of irrotational velocity field, one can express the latter as the gradient of a potential function $\varphi$.
-This potential satisfies the Laplace equation inside the fluid, $\Delta_{x,z} \varphi =0$ in $(x,z) \in \Omega_t$.
-Consequently, the evolution of the velocity potential is written now using Bernoulli's equation.
-Although the system now is simpler, a free boundary problem still exists.
-To get over this obstacle, Craig and Sulem~\cite{CraigSulem93,CSS92} had an interesting idea following Zakharov work~\cite{Zakharov68}, consisting of a reformulation of the system of equations~\eqref{euler} using the introduction of a Dirichlet-Neumann operator, thus reducing the dimension of the considered space and the unknowns number.
-Denoting by $\psi$ the trace of the velocity potential at the free surface, $\psi(t,x) =\varphi (t,x,\zeta(t,x))=\varphi _{| z=\zeta}$, the Dirichlet-Neumann operator is introduced